Sophocles’ Creon and the illusion of polis

 Sophocles, H. D. F Kitto, and Edith Hall.
 Antigone: Oedipus the King ; Electra, Oxford University Press, 2017.

-Julia Ongchoco is a sophomore from the Philippines majoring in Cognitive Science.
+Julia Ongchoco (College ’23) is a student at the University of Pennsylvania studying Cognitive Science.